ASPPIBRA-DAO/DIGITAL_WORLD_REAL_ESTATE_MARKET/README.md

 mempool for certain transactions and then offering a higher gas price to get another transaction mined onto the blockchain more quickly.

-### Controlling the NFT supply

-The total supply of NFT is backed by fiat held in reserve at ASPPIBRA-DAO.
-There is a single `supplyController` address that can mint and burn the token based on the actual movement of cash in and out of the reserve based on requests for the purchase and redemption of NFT.

-The supply control interface includes methods to get the current address of the supply controller, and events to monitor the change in supply of NFT.

-- `supplyController()`

-Supply Control Events

-- `SupplyIncreased(address indexed to, uint256 value)`
-- `SupplyDecreased(address indexed from, uint256 value)`
-- `SupplyControllerSet(address indexed oldSupplyController, address indexed newSupplyController)`

 # Explanation of User Roles

 ## Minting (Token Creation)